awsugblr/awsugblr/src/pages/blog/2019-03-04-call-for-proposals-for-aws-community-day-bengaluru-2019-are-now-open.md

 Whether you are an experienced speaker or never have given a talk, if you have a story to share or a use case to describe, we encourage you to submit a talk.

+### How do I propose my talk?

-Put forward your talks on the [Community Day website](https://communityday.awsugblr.in/#cfp)
+Please fill up the CFP form on the [Community Day website](https://communityday.awsugblr.in/#cfp)

-Important dates to remember:
+### Important dates to remember:

 * March 4th, 2019: CFP opens
 * April 10, 2019: Last date for submission of CFP
 * April 15, 2019: Speaker list announced.
+* July 27, 2019: Day of the event.

-If you have any questions, do drop us an email at <mailto:info@awsugblr.in>
+If you have any questions, do drop us an email at <mailto:info@awsugblr.in> or reach us on our [social media channels](https://www.awsugblr.in/about/)